Existence of Hermitian metrics with prescribed Hermitian-Yang-Mills tensors I: Introduction

-\bremark Note that the curvature constraint $ \Lambda_{\omega_g}\sq R^{h_0}>0$ in Theorem \ref{main} is closely related to the notions of RC-positivity and uniform RC-positivity introduced in \cite{Yang18, Yang20}.
+Note that inequality \eqref{Hermitiantensor} holds as Hermitian tensors in $\Gamma(M,E^*\otimes \bar E^*)$, \textbf{but not as scaling invariant endomorphisms} in $\Gamma(M,E^*\otimes E)$. \bremark The curvature constraint $ \Lambda_{\omega_g}\left(\sq R^{h_0}\right)>0$ in Theorem \ref{main} is closely related to the notions of RC-positivity and uniform RC-positivity introduced in \cite{Yang18, Yang20}.
 A comparison theorem analogous to Theorem \ref{main2} for RC-positive vector bundles was also established in \cite{XYY24+}.
 This curvature constraint should be replaced by RC-positivity, and this replacement is carried out in a separate project on general Hermitian manifolds. \eremark